 Elusive.
 Forbidden.
 Spiritual.
 Tibet has the heavy burden of living up to its given (and well-deserved) titles.
-Strikingly tall mountains, turquoise laden lakes, and colorful lungta flags flood Google’s image search.
+Striking tall mountains, turquoise laden lakes, and colorful lungta flags flood Google’s image search.
 It is finding Xanadu for the curious traveler.
-Yet, like an inscrutable stranger, unraveling Tibet’s mysteries is not easy.
+Yet, like an inscrutable stranger, unraveling Tibet’s mysteries are not easy.

 Tibet’s more sociable sisters

 Fortunately, seeing Tibet doesn’t have to be contained within the Tibet Autonomous Region.
 Historical Tibet comprised of three traditional provinces, Ü-tsang, Amdo, and Kham.
 And two of these provinces, Amdo and Kham, lie within modern Chinese borders.
 Although territorially Chinese, the Tibetan culture and heritage is omnipresent.

 To enter most of Amdo and Kham, all that is required is a Chinese visa.
 For most visitors, this is a much less painful registration than obtaining a Tibet Permit.
 More importantly, traveling within China doesn’t require a constant tour guide.